SunBlast2255/NoteArchive_extension/README.md

 - Donate: will open a page with the cryptocurrency wallet address for donations
 - Exit: closes the extension

+> [!TIP]
+> If you don't understand what a particular button does, hover over it with the mouse and wait 1 second.
+A tooltip will appear next to the button.

 # Creating a new note

 When you click the create button, you will open the built-in editor where there is a line